 Contact your bank and make sure your credit/debit cards will work in Tanzania before you leave.
 It usually works out better to withdraw money on arrival if you would like some local currency.
 You really won't need much out on safari, just for drinks bills, tips and buying local arts and crafts.
 A few

 hundred US Dollars is handy for paying for extra activities and emergencies.
 Most tourist places accept dollars and Tanzanian shillings.
 Have a rough idea of exchange rates before you leave.
 You can pay national park fees by card only, although most of the time we do this for you.
 Don't expect to be able to pay by credit card outside of Dar es Salaam or Arusha, although increasingly properties can accept card.

 What do you recommend for tipping?

-Reward excellent service and guiding, $10/day is a standard tip, more if there are more of you and so on.
+Reward excellent service and guiding, $10/day/person for your guide and the same for the camp staff as a whole is a standard tip.
 There is no need to tip everyone, if someone is aggressive in wanting to carry your bag, be equally assertive in saying no. Remember to haggle when buying arts and crafts, don't compare prices to USD or GBP, this leads to inflated prices.
 Buy from the producers, women and artisans, not the pushy middlemen.

-Point and shoot cameras are great for people and landscape shots, some of them also film well.
+Compact and bridge cameras are great for people and landscape shots, some of them also film well.
 They take very good pictures for affordable prices and work well in combination with a DSLR, for those who are looking to get some really good wildlife and scenery shots.